One of the more popular types of investments in Singapore is the real estate investment trust.

 Due to the structure of REITs, they are required to pay out most of their taxable income to their unitholders; this results in them offering high distribution yields for investors.
 Moreover, since we’re currently in a low interest rate environment, REITs, with their high yields, would seem like an attractive avenue for investors to earn income.

 But, not every REIT would be a good investment.
-And with around 42 REITs and stapled trusts (trusts that consist of a REIT and a business trust) in our local stock market, it’s important that investors attempt to separate the wheat from the chaff.
+And with nearly 40 REITs and stapled trusts (trusts that consist of a REIT and a business trust) in our local stock market, it’s important that investors attempt to separate the wheat from the chaff.
 So, where should we start in our hunt for potential investing opportunities amongst REITs?

-In my case, I would start by looking at REITs that are trading at prices close to a 52-week low.
+In my case, I would start by looking at REITs that are trading at prices close to a 12-month, or 52-week, low.
 From such a list, I would then carry on further research to understand each REIT’s property profile, financials, management-calibre, and future prospects.